Routhleck/IELTS-preparation/口语梳理CY.md

 How often you visit it
 And explain why you often visit it

-As a PhD student majoring in management science and engineering, I often visit the website of the Institute for Operations Research and the Management Sciences (INFORMS), which is a professional organization for academics and practitioners in the fields of operations research, management science, and analytics.
+>I often visit the website of the Institute for Operations Research and the Management Sciences (INFORMS), which is a professional organization for academics and practitioners in the fields of operations research, management science, and analytics.
 I first found out about this website when I was doing research for a paper on optimization techniques, and I came across several articles and papers published by INFORMS that were highly relevant to my research.

-Since then, I have been visiting the website regularly, usually once or twice a week, to stay up to date with the latest research and trends in my field.
+>Since then, I have been visiting the website regularly, usually once or twice a week, to stay up to date with the latest research and trends in my field.
 The website provides access to a wealth of resources, including academic journals, conference proceedings, job postings, and news articles.
 I find the website to be a valuable source of information for my research and professional development, and it has helped me to stay connected with other researchers and practitioners in my field.
 Overall, I highly recommend the INFORMS website to anyone who is interested in operations research, management science, or analytics.

 # P2/3 物品类 保留题